ms1963/mutating_webhook/README.md

 **Note:**
 On Windows the equivalent to ${HOME} is %USERPROFILE%.
 When using Powershell (Get-Location).Path retrieves the current directory.
-There ypu may also use in PowerShell:
+You may also use in PowerShell:
 $ENV:HOME = $env:USERPROFILE
 and
 $env:PWD = (Get.Location).Path